LeedsCodeDojo/Recursion/Exercises.md

 Write recursive functions to do all of the following.
 For extra bonus points, do it without mutable variables.

+Work on whichever problems you like.
+They generally get harder, and with less of an explanation, as they go.

 ## 1 Basic

 ### 1.1 Factorial